zavsnar/knowledge_base/kafka_definitive_guide.md

  * Sticky - as RoundRobin but try to stick partitions to consumers through rebalances which reduces some costs
  * Cooperative Sticky - joins previous strategies but additionally implements **Cooperative rebalance**

+_client.rack_ - by default clients fetch messages from the leader replica of each partition.
+But we can change that behavior to fetching from closest replica or other according your own rules.

+## Commit offset
+Consumers always commit offsets of the last message that was received from the `poll()` call.
+We have 2 options to handle offset commits:
+ * commit by achieving time (commit every N seconds) - can lead to missing messages (in case of consumer crush) or double processing messages in case of reassigning partitions to other consumers.
+ * commit by processed messages number - preferable way.

+*Sync Commit* - send a request to a broker and await a response in a blocking way.
+In case of an error, we can retry again or give up.
+Useful for stopping or revoking consumers.
+*Async Commit* - doesn't block the polling process.
+Unable to retry because the consumer can go ahead and retrying can lead to committing less offset.
+But we can use callback for logging errors or metrics purposes.